THURSDAY, JULY 27

 TEVAR has become accepted for aneurysmal disease with suitable anatomy.
 Type A aortic dissection (AD) is classically a surgical disease, while type B AD is primarily a medical disease.
 TEVAR has increasingly been used for Type B dissections with high risk features and experimentally in type A dissections.
 Complex cases will be discussed including nuances of decision making between the gold standard therapies and TEVAR.

 Speakers: Drs.
-John Adams & Bradley Leshnower / Moderator: Dr. John Kern
+Josh Adams & Bradley Leshnower / Moderator: Dr. John Kern

 8:45 – 9:35 a.m.